Hello lovelies! I do two kinds of portraits, drawn and painted.

 How we plan your portrait:

 If you are interested in having a portrait painted, email me at suzanneforbes (at) protonmail and we’ll set up an initial consultation.
-We’ll meet in a location convenient for you and talk.
-I’m available in Berlin and most cities in Europe if you cover my travel and board.
+I’m available in Berlin and some cities in Europe if you cover my travel and board.

-We’ll discuss the idea of the portrait: will it be formal or casual, standing or sitting, size and color, what you’d like to wear, and whether you want to be painted at your home or my home studio.
+We’ll discuss the idea of the portrait: will it be formal or casual, standing or sitting, size and color scheme, what you’d like to wear, and whether you want to be painted at your home or my home studio.

 If you don’t yet know what you want, we can figure it out together.